“Excellent job. My case was dismissed, due to very professional services of Doug Murphy Law Firm.”-A.B.

 It is critical to recognize, then, that a DWI charge may or may not indicate unfitness for duty.
 The defendant officer or military member may not be guilty of the crime.
 Read more here on how DWI Specialist Doug Murphy defends a DWI case.
 Officers and military members have the same presumption of innocence and right to an aggressive defense as the rest of us.
 But even in the case of a provable DWI offense, officers and military members may, with skilled representation, show that the offense does not establish unfitness for duty.
 When judging fitness, context is everything.
 Skilled counsel can help defeat false allegations and wrong inferences of unfitness, even in the event of other evidence of a DWI offense.

 If you are an officer or military member facing a DWI charge, then you need 2021 Houston DWI Lawyer of the Year Doug Murphy's help to defend and defeat the charge and ensure your ability to prove your continuing duty fitness.
 Know your DWI rights.
 Retain Doug Murphy to preserve and enforce those rights.
 Doug Murphy is a Board Certified DWI specialist and one of only two Texas lawyers holding both DWI Board Certification and Criminal Law Certification.
-Contact Doug Murphy Law Firm, P.C. online or at 713-229-8333 to discuss your case today.
+Contact Murphy & McKinney Law Firm, P.C. online or at 713-229-8333 to discuss your case today.